open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 ![OpAMP example setup](../img/opamp-server-ui.png)

-You can also query the collector for the metrics exported:
+You can also query the collector for the metrics exported (note the label values):

 ```
 $ curl localhost:8888/metrics